carefree0910/carefree-learn/docs/introduction.md

 + An EMA with `:::python decay = 0.1` will be used.
 + Every metrics will be treated as equal.

-So `carefree-learn` will construct the following configuration for you (take classification tasks as an example):
+So `carefree-learn` will construct the following configurations for you by default (take classification tasks as an example):

 ```json
 {